myrafproject/myrafproject/example/command_line/map2sky.md

 # map2sky
-`map2sky` prints sources in the field of view available on Sİmbad
+`map2sky` prints sources in the field of view available on Simbad

 usage: im map2sky [-h] file